olamiwhat/Sport-Catalog/README.md

 # Item Catalog
-This project is a part of Udacity's Full Stack Web Developer Nanodegree.
+This project is a full CRUD application that also implements google OAuth.
 This is an application that provides a list of items within a variety of categories (in this case-Sport) as well as provide a user registration and authentication system.
 Registered users have the ability to post, edit and delete their own items.
 This application is a RESTful web application built using the Flask Python Framework.
 It utilizes Google OAuth authentication for users registration and authentication.

 ## Technologies Implemented
  - RESTful